In Depth Baby Product Reviews Led by a Pediatrician

 Handle and Canopy

-The canopy and the handle don't really collide on this seat, which is nice.
-There is ample room with the handle up, and the canopy is open to put your arm or hand under the handle.
-It is a rectangle-shaped grip with soft edges; it is basically average.
+The canopy and the handle don't collide, which is nice.
+There is ample room with the handle up, and the canopy is open so that you can put your arm or hand under the handle.
+It is a rectangle-shaped grip with soft edges.
 The canopy is larger than average, but the fabric is thin and only filters light instead of blocking it.
-It has two positions and works well.
+It has two positions.

 Shell